Community Restorative Courts

 d) considerably fewer and less serious future crimes are committed by respondents who meet their victim.

 Reduce racial disparities in the criminal justice system.

 Efficient case resolution.
 Participants can have a case resolved more quickly than in the criminal courts.

 Community-driven solutions.
 The community that is affected by the crime gets to direct the plan for repairing the harm.

 Reduce burden on criminal courts.
 The Dane Count CRC has the potential to significantly save both time and money for criminal courts and the agencies that work in them.

 Reduce recidivism.
 By keeping low-level offenders out of the traditional system—and keeping convictions off their record (and off CCAP), the community court removes an obstacle to meaningful participation in the community.
 As individuals gain a true understanding of the impacts of their actions, they may be less likely to reoffend.

-Studies in neuroscience have shown that a young person’s cognitive development continues into this later stage and that their emotional maturity, self-image and judgment will be affected until the prefrontal cortex of the brain has full developed (guidelines currently state age 25).
-Many members of the community have anecdotally or personally witnessed brain development after the age of maturity.
+Studies in neuroscience have shown that a young person’s cognitive development continues into this later stage and that their emotional maturity, self-image and judgment will be affected until the prefrontal cortex of the brain has fully developed (guidelines currently state age 25).

-Even for perceived “victimless crimes,” such as drug offenses, there is a significant harm done to the community.
-In cases like these, members of the community sit in as victims in a conferencing circle to speak about how the crime has affected their community.
+Even for perceived “victimless crimes,”, there can be significant harm done to the community.
+In cases like these, our Peacemakers represent the community to explain how the crime may affect their community.